Alexdiaz711/NFL-Combine-Drills-Project/README.md

 <img src="images/fits_by_wq.png">
 </p>

-Next, I used the average of the four fit probability density functions at each x-value to create a total fit distribution for the enitre sample of scores.
+Next, I used the average of the four fit probability density functions at each x-value to create a total fit distribution for the entire sample of scores.
 And the result is a fit model that approximates the score distribution better than the Normal and Gumbel fit models, which were both created using Python's SciPy module's .fit() method on the two distributions (this method uses the Maximum Likelihood Estimate to generate a fit):

 <p align="center">
 <img src="images/fit_comparison.png">